 - A recent study revealed that between 2016 and 2018, there were roughly 2.9 million lost claims for hail damage in the US

 In other words, numerous insurance companies refused to honor claims regarding hail damage due to certain particularities involved with their contracts.
 People soon realized that finding a reputable insurance provider with specific hail damage coverage in writing was a necessity.
-Well, what’s happened has happened, but it is important that all of us prepare ourselves better for future events, including numerous hail storms of 2020.
+Well, what’s happened has happened, but it is important that all of us prepare ourselves better for future events, and read the customer reviews of homeowners insurance companies before you sign a contract.

 Auto Insurance and Hail Damage